MercerK/SuperGoatLandWiki/docs/home.md

 We host a fair share of community events, based on community interest, such as build contents, races, PvP events, treasure hunts, and so much more.

-Feel free to check out our dynmap, https://map.supergoat.land.
+Feel free to check out our bluemap, https://map.supergoat.land.

 To join, we ask that you fill out the application below on our Discord (https://discord.gg/supergoatland).
 Tell us about yourself and why you think you’ll be a good fit.
 Applications can take up to 24 hours to process, so please be patient.